Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 Quick Answer

 Nevada requires every LLC — domestic and foreign — to maintain a registered agent with a physical street address in the state, per NRS 86.231.
-The agent must be either a Nevada resident (individual) or a business entity authorized to transact business in Nevada.
-PO boxes are always rejected.
-If your LLC fails to maintain a valid registered agent, the Nevada Secretary of State can impose a $100 penalty and ultimately revoke your LLC's charter.
-Commercial registered agent services range from $49 to $299 per year depending on the provider and included features.
+The agent can be a Nevada resident individual (you, if you qualify) or a business entity authorized to transact business in Nevada.
+PO boxes are rejected.
+If your LLC fails to maintain a valid registered agent, the Nevada Secretary of State puts the company in default, adds a $75 penalty under NRS 86.272, and revokes the LLC's charter if the default is not cured (NRS 86.274).
+Serving as your own agent costs $0; commercial registered agent services typically run about $50–$300 per year (a market estimate, not a state fee).

 Key Takeaways

-- NRS 86.231 requires every Nevada LLC to maintain a registered agent with a physical street address in the state — PO boxes are never accepted
+- NRS 86.231 requires every Nevada LLC to maintain a registered agent with a physical street address in the state — PO boxes are not accepted

-- Individual agents must be 18+, a Nevada resident, and available at the registered address during normal business hours
+- You can be your own agent if you are 18+, a Nevada resident, and available at the registered street address during normal business hours

-- Switching agents mid-year requires filing Form RA-1 with the Secretary of State and paying a $60 filing fee
+- Switching agents mid-year means filing the Statement of Change of Registered Agent with the Secretary of State and paying a $60 fee

 - Foreign entities (including Canadian businesses) must appoint a Nevada registered agent before filing for foreign qualification

-- Nevada's annual list filing deadline is the last day of the anniversary month — your registered agent address must be current on that filing
+- Nevada's annual list and state business license are due by the last day of the anniversary month — your registered agent address must be current on that filing

 | Item | Cost/Details | Notes |